All the Pretty Horses (film)

 All the Pretty Horses is a 2000 American Western film produced and directed by Billy Bob Thornton, based on Cormac McCarthy's novel of the same name, and starring Matt Damon and Penélope Cruz.
-It premiered on December 25, 2000 to mostly negative reviews.
+It premiered on December 25, 2000, to mostly negative reviews.
 It grossed $18 million worldwide on a $57 million budget.

+All the Pretty Horses was the first film adaptation from a Cormac McCarthy novel.

 Plot

 In 1949, young cowboy John Grady Cole is rendered homeless after his family's ranch is sold.
-He asks his best friend Lacey Rawlins to leave his family ranch in San Angelo, Texas and join him to travel on horseback to cross the border 150 miles south, to seek work in Mexico.
-They encounter a peculiar boy named Jimmy Blevins on the trail to Mexico, whom they befriend but from whom they then separate.
+He asks his best friend Lacey Rawlins to leave his family ranch in San Angelo, Texas, and join him to travel on horseback to cross the border 150 miles (241 km) south, to seek work in Mexico.
+They encounter a peculiar boy named Jimmy Blevins on the trail to Mexico, whom they befriend, but from whom they then separate.
 Later on, they meet a young aristocrat's daughter, Alejandra Villarreal, with whom Cole falls in love.

 Cole and Rawlins become hired hands for Alejandra's father, who likes their work, but Cole's romantic interest in Alejandra is not welcomed by her wealthy aunt.
 After Alejandra's father takes her away, Cole and Rawlins are arrested by Mexican police and taken to prison, where they visit Blevins, who has been accused of stealing a horse and of murder, and is killed by a corrupt police captain.
-Cole and Rawlins are sent to a Mexican prison for abetting Blevins' crimes, where they must defend themselves against dangerous inmates.
+Cole and Rawlins are sent to a Mexican prison for abetting Blevins's crimes, where they must defend themselves against dangerous inmates.
 The pair are both nearly killed.

 Alejandra's aunt frees Cole and Rawlins, on the condition that she never sees them again.
 While Rawlins returns to his parents' ranch in Texas, Cole attempts to reunite with Alejandra over her family's objections.
-Her aunt is confident that Alejandra will keep her word and not get back together with Cole–so much so that she even gives Cole her niece's phone number.
+Her aunt is confident that Alejandra will keep her word and not get back together with Cole – so much so that she even gives Cole her niece's phone number.
 Cole urges Alejandra to come to Texas with him.
 She, however, decides she must keep her word and though she loves him, she will not go with him.